mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen2.5_32b_multiNPU/qwen2.5_32b_multiNPU.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.7.0/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/r2.7.0/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen2.5_32b_multiNPU/qwen2.5_32b_multiNPU.md)

-This document introduces single-node multi-card inference process by vLLM MindSpore.
+This document introduces single-node multi-card inference process by vLLM-MindSpore Plugin.
 Taking the [Qwen2.5-32B](https://huggingface.co/Qwen/Qwen2.5-32B-Instruct) model as an example, users can configure the environment through the [Docker Installation](#docker-installation) section or the [Installation Guide](../../installation/installation.md#installation-guide), and then [download the model weights](#downloading-model-weights).
 After [setting environment variables](#setting-environment-variables), users can perform [online inference](#online-inference) to experience single-node multi-card inference capabilities.

 ## Docker Installation

-In this section, we recommend using Docker for quick deployment of the vLLM MindSpore environment.
+In this section, we recommend using Docker for quick deployment of the vLLM-MindSpore Plugin environment.
 Below are the steps for Docker deployment:

 ### Building the Image

-User can execute the following commands to clone the vLLM MindSpore code repository and build the image:
+User can execute the following commands to clone the vLLM-MindSpore Plugin code repository and build the image:

 ```bash
 git clone -b r0.3.0 https://gitee.com/mindspore/vllm-mindspore.git